openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``annotation`` metadata can be used to attach a tuple of annotation strings to any instruction.
+The ``annotation`` metadata can be used to attach a tuple of annotation strings or a tuple of a tuple of annotation strings to any instruction.
 This metadata does not impact the semantics of the program and may only be used to provide additional insight about the program and transformations to users.

 Example: